 The Benefits of Growing Your Own Microgreens

-One of the quickest food crops that we can grow, microgreens are tiny edible greens grown from the seeds of herbs and vegetables that are harvested in before they can mature.
-Unlike sprouts which you would harvest and consume once fully germinated; these seeds will have burst open with the first root /shoot.
-Microgreens are grown in soil and require sunlight and are harvested when they're days to weeks old.
+One of the quickest food crops that we can grow, microgreens are tiny edible greens grown from the seeds of herbs and vegetables that are harvested before they can mature.
+Unlike sprouts which you would harvest and consume once germination, these seeds burst open with the first root /shoot.
+Microgreens are grown in soil and require sunlight, they can be harvested when they're a few days to a week old.

 Compared to their fully matured versions, they have a much higher concentration of nutrients despite been smaller.
 A few studies have been done comparing microgreens to their fully matured versions and they have managed to outperform their counterpart in vitamins and minerals.

 Basil microgreens are a good source of Protein, Vitamin E (Alpha Tocopherol), Riboflavin and Niacin, and a very good source of Dietary Fiber, Vitamin A, Vitamin C, Vitamin K, Vitamin B6, Folate, Calcium, Iron, Magnesium, Phosphorus, Potassium, Zinc, Copper and Manganese.

 Wheatgrass is a herb known for its various health benefits, which only came to light when people first began consuming it in the 1930’s.
 Usually, the plant is harvested before it grows and turns brown, and only two ounces of this herb liquefied amounts to an equivalent 4 pounds of organic vegetables.
 The health benefits of wheatgrass are not limited to assisting in the gastrointestinal tract, reducing the symptoms from chemotherapy, and regulating blood pressure by increasing red blood cell count